-- Physicians (Lines 1-7): Report medical doctors (MDs) and doctors of osteopathic medicine (DOs), including licensed residents on Lines 1-7.
-Do not report psychiatrists, ophthalmologists, pathologists, and radiologists here.
+• Physicians (Lines 1-7): Report medical doctors (MDs) and doctors of osteopathic medicine (DOs), including licensed residents, on Lines 1-7.
+Do not report psychiatrists, ophthalmologists, pathologists, or radiologists here.
 They are separately reported on Lines 20a, 22a, 13, and 14, respectively.
 Report licensed interns and residents on the line designated for the specialty designation they are working toward and credit them with their own visits.
 (Thus, count a family practice intern as a family physician on Line 1).
-Do not count naturopaths, acupuncturists, community health aides/practitioners, and chiropractors on these lines.
-Report these providers on Line 22 as Other Professionals. - Nurse Practitioners (Line 9a): Report nurse practitioners (NPs) and advanced practice nurses (APNs) on Line 9a.
-Do not include psychiatric nurse practitioners (included on Line 20b, Other Licensed Mental Health Providers) or certified nurse midwives (CNMs) (reported on Line 10). - Physician Assistants (Line 9b)
+Do not count naturopaths, acupuncturists, community health aides/practitioners, or chiropractors on these lines.
+Report these providers on Line 22 (Other Professionals).

-- Certified Nurse Midwives (Line 10) - Nurses (Line 11): Report licensed registered nurses, licensed practical and vocational nurses, home health and visiting nurses, clinical nurse specialists, and public health nurses. - Other Medical Personnel (Line 12): Report medical assistants, nurses' aides, and all other personnel, including unlicensed interns or residents, providing services in conjunction with services provided by a physician, NP, PA, CNM, or nurse.
+- Nurse Practitioners (Line 9a): Report nurse practitioners (NPs) and advanced practice nurses (APNs) on Line 9a.
+Do not include psychiatric NPs (included on Line 20b, Other Licensed Mental Health Providers) or certified nurse midwives (CNMs, reported on Line 10). - Physician Assistants (Line 9b): Report physician assistants (PAs) on Line 9b.
+Do not include psychiatric PAs (included on Line 20b, Other Licensed Mental Health Providers). - Certified Nurse Midwives (Line 10) - Nurses (Line 11): Report licensed registered nurses, licensed practical and vocational nurses, home health and visiting nurses, clinical nurse specialists, and public health nurses. - Other Medical Personnel (Line 12): Report medical assistants, nurses' aides, and all other personnel, including unlicensed interns or residents, providing services in conjunction with services provided by a physician, NP, PA, CNM, or nurse.